 MIGUEL BOMBARDA is a vibrant street where you will feel the cosmopolitan atmosphere in Porto.
-Art galleries, shopsm old buildings, restaurants and cafes.
+Art galleries, shops old buildings, restaurants and cafes.
 The street has dozens of art galleries, which makes it one of the main cultural neighbourhoods of Oporto – indeed the street puts the Portuguese contemporary art scene on the map.

 THE CRYSTAL PALACE GARDENS

-It is one of the most emblematic green spaces in the city and includes the gardens, the Rosa Mota pavilion, the Quinta da Macierinha, where the Romantic Museum (Museu Romântico) and the Quinta Tait are located.
-In 1956 the Rosa Mota Pavilion, built in granite, glass and steel in the 1960s replaced the original Palazzo dating back to 1865.
+It is one of the most emblematic green spaces in the city and includes the gardens, the Rosa Mota Pavilion, the Quinta da Macierinha, where the Romantic Museum (Museu Romântico) and the Quinta Tait are located.
+In 1956 the Rosa Mota Pavilion, built-in granite, glass and steel in the 1960s replaced the original Palazzo dating back to 1865.

 RUA DAS FLORES – PORTUGUESE STORE

-Rua das flores welcomes small and cosy concept stores with clothing and accessories, pottery and notebooks, boots and shoes, t-shirt and wallets, costume jewellery and handicrafts.
+Rua das Flores welcomes small and cosy concept stores with clothing and accessories, pottery and notebooks, boots and shoes, t-shirt and wallets, costume jewellery and handicrafts.
 Several Portuguese brands and national craftsmen are represented here.

-The Tower of Clerics (in Portuguese Torre dos Clérigos) is a stone tower, symbol of the city of Porto, in Portugal.
+The Tower of Clerics (in Portuguese Torre dos Clérigos) is a stone tower, a symbol of the city of Porto, in Portugal.
 It was designed by the Italian architect Niccoló Nasoni and built between 1754 and 1763, commissioned by Dean Dom Jerónimo de Távora Noronha Leme and Cernache, for the Clérigos Pobres brotherhood.
 The work of baroque style, whose initial project involved the construction of two towers, is 76 meters high and is crossed by a spiral staircase of 225 steps.

 LIVRARIA LELLO – BOOKSTORE